spicyjack/public/notes/windows_xp_setup_tasks.md

 *FIXME* - See about automating the tasks below; Windows batch files and registry policies?
+*FIXME* - For each of the changes, document the registry key that makes that change

 ## Patches/Service Packs to Apply ##
 - SP3